nakst/gf/README.md

 You can request for the expressions in the watch window to be saved and restored by setting `restore_watch_window=1`.

+You can allow selecting text in the source window by setting `selectable_source=1`.

 ### Themes

 You can change the theme in the `theme` section.
 See https://github.com/nakst/gf/wiki/Themes for a list of examples.